 Shopping should be more than a necessity; it should be something that consumers enjoy regardless of whether they are purchasing a designer hand bag or a can of beans.
 However this isn’t always the case.
 All too often consumers are let down by the experience that retailers deliver.
 Something as simple as a product being out of stock, a mobile website not working, or a store being in disrepair can take some of the shine off the consumer’s experience.

-This article was originally posted in 2014 and is frequently updated
+This article was originally posted in 2014 and has been updated